bzurkowski/boil/README.md

 * Wasting time on the initialisation of new software projects from scratch: creating a file structure, thinking about naming conventions, researching best practices - almost always requires documentation lookup.

 * No consistency between projects.
-Everyone initiates projects in their own way, often in an incorrect way.
+Most developers initiate projects in their own way, which is often incorrect or outdated.

-* Burden of bootstrapping tools for different technologies (separate app generator for Ansible, Django, Flask, etc.).
+* Burden of bootstrapping tools for different technologies (separate app generator for Ansible, Django, Rails, etc.).

 * Lack of boilerplates for many software categories.
-If they already exist, they require reading through the documentation to find out how to use them.
+If they already exist, they require manual adjustments.

 Here is how:

-* Use the [Jinja](http://jinja.pocoo.org/) templating engine to dynamically generate project files.
+* Leverage the [Jinja](http://jinja.pocoo.org/) templating engine to automatically generate project files.
 Ask the user for a minimal set of variables (such as project name, author, license etc.) and inject them into the right place.

 * Organize a centralized, plugable repository for project templates.
 Let the community decide on their final form.